Louisa May Merrifield: Sarah Ricketts

-It was becoming apparent to Louisa Merrifield that her elderly husband would not be able to support her financially for much longer.
+It became apparent to Louisa Merrifield that her elderly husband would not be able to support her financially for much longer.
 By late March 1953, Merrifield had talked Mrs Ricketts into writing a will that left the bungalow to her.
 The bungalow was valued at £3,000 to £4,000.
 On the complaint of Alfred Merrifield that he was not included in the will, he was assigned half of the property.
-On 9 April, Louisa Merrifield convinced Dr Yule (Mrs Ricketts' physician) to certify that Ricketts was mentally competent to make a new will.
+On 9 April, Louisa Merrifield convinced Dr Yule (Mrs Ricketts' physician) to certify that Ricketts was mentally competent enough to make a new will.
 Dr Yule later stated: "She [Merrifield] said the reason why she wanted me to go was that the old lady might die at any minute with a stroke or a disease and she wanted to keep herself all right with the relatives."
 On 13 April, Dr Yule’s partner Dr Albert Victor Wood was called out by Merrifield.
 She stated that Ricketts was seriously ill, whereas Wood merely diagnosed mild bronchitis.
 He later testified at Merrifield’s trial: "I remonstrated with Mrs Merrifield for calling me out, as I thought, under false pretences.
 She again said she was afraid of something happening during the night...
 Mrs Merrifield mentioned something about a will.
 I said I wasn't interested."
 Although this evidence is only circumstantial, it does lead to the conclusion that Merrifield was already trying to prove that the elderly Mrs Ricketts was dying of natural causes.